Britain is determined to reach trade deal with Canada before year-end

 LONDON (Reuters) - Britain is determined to reach a trade deal with Canada before the end of the year, trade minister Liz Truss said on Thursday, underlining that after securing a continuity agreement the two countries could go much further.

+Britain is negotiating several bilateral trade deals to come into force once it exits a transition arrangement with the European Union at the end of this year, and many of them would simply replace the terms the bloc had already agreed.

+After leaving the EU in January, Prime Minister Boris Johnson is trying to shape a “global Britain” that can strike out alone and negotiate better agreements than the bloc.
+But so far, his critics point out, the deals are largely the same.

-“We’re determined to reach a deal with Canada before the end of the year,” she told parliament.
+Asked in parliament about how the talks with Canada were progressing, Truss said: “We’re determined to reach a deal with Canada before the end of the year.”

 “What we’re negotiating at the moment is the vital continuity agreement but I do hope that in the future, as Canada is a member of the Trans-Pacific Partnership ... that we will be able to go much further and build a much deeper relationship with Canada.”